cat903/linux101/vi/README.md

  - Insert Mode-Insert mode allows user to type & insert text.

  - Visual Mode-This mode allows us to move through a file, and to delete, copy, or paste a piece of text.
-When ever vim editor is opened up it's on command mode by default. we can also get into command mode by pressing  `Esc key`
+When ever vim editor is opened up it's on command mode by default. we can also get into command mode by pressing  `Esc`

 <hr>